How did Slazenger became the largest distributor of sports equipment in the world?

 Dunlop Slazenger was sold to its management for £300 million in 1996.
 It was the leading producer of tennis balls in the world, and employed 3,000 people.

-The Barnsley factory was closed in 2002 with the loss of 134 jobs.
-Production was relocated to Bataan in the Philippines, with a location closer to the source of rubber, and also lower labour costs.
+The Barnsley factory was closed with the loss of 134 jobs in 2002.
+Production was relocated to Bataan in the Philippines, which was closer to the source of rubber and had lower labour costs.
 The felt coating for the balls is produced in Stroud, Gloucestershire, using imported New Zealand wool.

 Sports Direct acquired Dunlop Slazenger for £40 million in 2004.